holyjak/minimalist-fulcro-template-backendless/README.md

 ```
 vscode ➜ /workspaces/minimalist-fulcro-template-backendless (main) $ npx shadow-cljs watch main
 ```

+(Or you could just run Calva Jack-in and select shadow-cljs and the :main build.)

 Eventually, Code will inform you that "Your application running on port 8000 is available.", which you can agree to.
 (Ignore the previous message about 9001, that is nrepl).
 Then wait for the terminal to show `[:main] Build completed.` and reload the web page.
 You should be now able to _Calva: Connect to a Running REPL Server in the Project_.
 When asked, select `shadow-cljs` as the kind of the repl and then the `:main` build.